Timeshare Resales = Timeshare Fraud

 These fraudulent companies operate by asking for a deposit in advance for the evaluation or promotion of the property.

-The cost varies depending on the client but is normally about $ 500 U.S. Once the client makes the deposit, it is unlikely that the client will hear from the company again about the rental or resale of their property.
+The cost varies depending on the client, but is normally about $500 USD.
+Once the client makes the deposit, it is unlikely that the client will hear from the company again about the rental or resale of their property.

-There have been instances, however, where the rental or resale company contacts the client to advise them that they have a buyer for the timeshare but the client needs pay the taxes from the sale of approximately $2,000 U.S. which will be refunded upon termination of the transaction.
+There have been instances, however, where the rental or resale company contacts the client to advise them that they have a buyer for the timeshare, but the client needs to pay the taxes from the sale of approximately $2,000 USD, which will be refunded upon termination of the transaction.

 Of course, when these taxes are paid upfront, the client does not hear from the rental or resale company again.